+The rich, all-dark, almost beefy taste of goose makes it perfect holiday fare (plus, who can resist the lure of a traditional Dickensian Christmas?).
 If you have an oval roaster with a cover (either an old-fashioned speckled enameled one or a newer model), this is an ideal time to use it.
 If your roaster doesn’t have a cover, you can use heavy-duty aluminum foil instead.
 You’ll need to prepare the goose, make the broth, and prepare the bread and prunes a day ahead.

 Combine the prunes and brandy for the stuffing in a small bowl, cover, and steep overnight.
 Arrange the bread cubes for the stuffing on a baking sheet and set aside, uncovered, to dry overnight.

 Transfer the vegetables to a large mixing bowl.
 Stir in the bread cubes, soaked prunes, parsley, orange and lemon zests, and 1/2 tsp. salt.
 Chop the liver and add it to the bowl.
 Check the goose for pinfeathers or quills—these are most often found around the legs.
 Remove any with strong tweezers or pliers.
 Using a large spoon, loosely fill the large cavity of the goose with stuffing.
 If there is any leftover stuffing, use it to fill the smaller neck cavity.

 Pour the steaming liquid from the roasting pan into a clean vessel and leave at room temperature until cool.
 When the liquid and fat are cool enough to handle, spoon the fat off, set aside 2 Tbs. for the gravy, and reserve the rest for cooking; discard the water.